-32 According to Williams et al. (2015), hunters would pay USD16,800-USD17,900 per male and USD3,150-USD4,200) per female
+37 According to Williams et al. (2015), hunters would pay USD16,800-USD17,900 per male and USD3,150-USD4,200) per female

-- The captive-breeding industry is currently in a state of flux due to the uncertainty caused by the amendment to the CITES-listing proposal and various national import bans of trophies (e.g. USA, Australia, France, Netherlands).
-Early indications from the ongoing survey of facilities by Williams & t' Sas-Rolfes (2017) have detected that facilities have responded to the USA import ban by scaling down breeding (82%), reducing workforce (61%), selling off live stock (46%), euthanizing lions (29%) and focusing on lion bone trade (21%).
-There have been reports of farmers burning/burying carcasses of euthanised lions as they cannot afford to keep them any longer (Carla van der Vyver (CVV ENVIRO), in litt., May 2018).
-If the USA ban continues, 52% said they will focus on trading lion bones and 29% that they will euthanize all stock (Williams & t' Sas-Rolfes, 2017). - The price of a lion skeleton in 2013 paid to the farmer was quoted as USD1,260 to 2,10033 (Williams et al., 2015): while this price information is likely out of date, it suggests that the price is probably not high enough to justify raising lions purely for their skeletons.
-The average cost of maintaining one lion for a year is R15,000 to R20,000 (USD1,218 to 1,624)34 (Carla van der Vyver (CVV ENVIRO), in litt., May 2018), and carcasses sold for their bones are typically from lions aged three to five years old (Williams & t' Sas-Rolfes, 2017): therefore a lion farmer would need to sell skeletons for around USD5,700 to cover the cost of raising the lion. - Significant legal stockpiles of lion parts are building up in South Africa with owners keen to sell (Michael t' Sas-Rolfes (University of Oxford), in. litt., May 2018). - Some South African breeders are keen to sell live lions to Chinese importers in higher quantities than is typical for zoo imports, and the South African CITES Scientific Authority is treating permit applications with caution in case they are acting as a proxy for skeleton exports (Michael t' Sas-Rolfes (University of Oxford), in. litt., May 2018), or perhaps for farming within China itself.
+- The price of a lion skeleton in 2013 paid to the farmer was quoted as USD1,260 to 2,10038 (Williams et al., 2015): while this price information is likely out of date, it suggests that the price is probably not high enough to justify raising lions purely for their skeletons.
+The average cost of maintaining one lion for a year is R15,000 to R20,000 (USD1,218 to 1,624)39 (Carla van der Vyver (CVV ENVIRO), in litt., May 2018), and carcasses sold for their bones are typically from lions aged three to five years old (Williams & t' Sas-Rolfes, 2017): therefore a lion farmer would need to sell skeletons for around USD5,700 to cover the cost of raising the lion. - Significant legal stockpiles of lion parts are building up in South Africa with owners keen to sell (Michael t' Sas-Rolfes (University of Oxford), in. litt., May 2018). - Some South African breeders are keen to sell live lions to Chinese importers in higher quantities than is typical for zoo imports, and the South African CITES Scientific Authority is treating permit applications with caution in case they are acting as a proxy for skeleton exports (Michael t' Sas-Rolfes (University of Oxford), in. litt., May 2018), or perhaps for farming within China itself.

 The exact number of lions held in captivity in other range States is not known but assumed to be lower than South Africa's captive population.
-Zimbabwe is believed to have facilities which legally breed lions for the purpose of tourism or release to the wild, however concerns have been raised over the involvement of one breeding facility in Victoria Falls (Rae Kokes (Matusadona Lion Project), in. litt., April 2018).